5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

   - ***SSDT-RTC0*** - Fake RTC
   - _HID: `PNP0B00`

+> [!IMPORTANT]
-**Important**: The path and name of the Low Pin Configuration Bus used in a SSDT – either `LPC` or `LPCB` – must match the one used in the original ACPI tabled in order for a patch to work!
+> The path and name of the Low Pin Configuration Bus used in a SSDT – either `LPC` or `LPCB` – must match the one used in the original ACPI tabled in order for a patch to work!

 ## Adding missing Devices and Features
 Although adding any of the missing parts listed below may improve performance, they can only be regarded as a refinement.
 They are not a necessity for getting your Hackintosh to work, except for `PMCR` which may be a requirement for Z390 Chipsets.
 Browse through the folders above to find out which you may need.

 ### Obtaining ACPI Tables